 Advantages of Sprinkler Irrigation:

-There are following advantages of sprinkler irrigation such as;
+There are the following advantages of sprinkler irrigation such as;

-Improves the quality and quantity of farm and conserves water.
+- Improves the quality and quantity of farms and conserves water.

 Disadvantages of Sprinkler Irrigation: